l-houseman/CAnD3-RRWM-Data-Activity/Extended Program Instructions.md

 - naniar

 Session Info:
-- R version and platform, locale settings, and attached packages with versions documented in `session_info.txt`
+- R version and platform, locale settings, and attached packages with versions documented in [a relative link] (session_info.txt)
 ---

 ### 3. Data Access

 - Dataset: 2017 General Social Survey (GSS), Statistics Canada
-- File: `Dataset_gss-12M0025-E-2017-c-31_F1.csv`
+- File: Available to download from CAnD3 Canvas
 - Access: Available to CAnD3 fellows via Canvas.
-For external use, refer to the Data Accessibility Statement.
+For external use, refer to the `Data Accessibility Statement`.

 Place the dataset in your working directory and name the data frame `data`.